 During your research to plan your trip to New Caledonia, you will find one constant: the praises for the Isle of Pines.
 A local woman we met on Lifou, another island of the archipelago (my favourite one!), even told us her dream was to go to the Isle of Pines.
 I am not going against the flow: the Isle of Pines is a must-do when you visit New Caledonia.
-I’ve listed here the best things to do on the Isle of Pines and tips to plan your visit.
+We loved our stay and really hope to go again.
+You’ll find in this article the best things to do on the Isle of Pines and my personal tips to plan your visit.

 Planning tips to visit the Isle of Pines

 How long should you stay on the Isle of Pines?

 We spent three full days (four nights) on the Isle of Pines and loved it.
 It’s a beautiful island where I wished I could have stayed longer.
 On top of many natural stunning spots to explore, there are plenty of fun activities to keep you entertained.
 Three days did not give us enough time to explore the entire island but it was a good length to do the highlights.

 I find a day trip to the Isle of Pines is way too short, but if you don’t have more time then I recommend doing the Upi Bay boat trip – that was my favourite activity on the island.

 You may be interested in reading my article about visiting New Caledonia on a big cruise ship.

 Do you need a car on the Isle of Pines?